DARIAH-ERIC/ddrs/docs/concept.md

 ![alt text](https://github.com/DARIAH-ERIC/ddrs/blob/master/docs/contents/HaS_Logo_klein.png "Humanities at Scale")

-# Data Deposit Recommendation Service for Research Data Repositories in the Humanities.
 ## Concept of the service
 The concept of the DDRS is based on the following three assumptions taking the development concept within the Humanities at Scale project and a sustainability perspective for the service into account:
 * focus on one or at least only a few functionalities.